Get insider access

 2. Best Mid-Range Shark Vacuum

-The Shark Stratos UltraLight is among the best Shark vacuums for pet hair that we've tested and a great choice if you're looking for something a little more affordable.
+The Shark Stratos UltraLight is among the best Shark vacuums for pet hair we've tested and a great choice if you're looking for something a little more affordable.
 It's the flagship corded stick model in Shark's lineup and borrows some features from other vacuums that share the Stratos name, like the Shark Stratos Cordless.
-Like those other models, it features a replaceable cartridge to mask unpleasant odors as you clean, as well as the newest iteration of Shark's twin-roller DuoClean floorhead, which features a primary brushroll with built-in fins that are meant to discourage hair buildup.
-However, it shares a common downside: this primary brushroll isn't removable.
-While it doesn't have the go-anywhere range of a cordless model, its operating radius of over 30 feet is still reasonably long and will be sufficient for cleaning most large rooms without forcing you to swap outlets.
+Like those other models, it features a replaceable cartridge to mask unpleasant odors as you clean, as well as the newest iteration of Shark's twin-roller DuoClean floorhead, which features a primary brushroll with built-in fins to minimize hair buildup.
+However, it shares a common downside: this primary brushroll isn't removable, so it's harder to clean.

 See our review